danitso/terraform-provider-clouddk/README.md

 #### Attributes

 * `hostnames` - This is the list of server hostnames.
-* `ids` - This is the list of server ids.
+* `ids` - This is the list of server identifiers.
 * `labels` - This is the list of server labels.
-* `locations` - This is the list of server location identifiers.
+* `location_ids` - This is the list of server location identifiers.
-* `packages` - This is the list of server package identifiers.
+* `package_ids` - This is the list of server package identifiers.
-* `templates` - This is the list of server template identifiers.
+* `template_ids` - This is the list of server template identifiers.

 ### Templates (clouddk_templates)